OUGenomics/Bioinformatics-ARET-July2018/Section-2/readme.md

 chmod 777 ray_SRX3577904_16S/
 ```

-Now go into the assmely subfolder and find the Contigs.fasta file.
+Now go into the assembly subfolder and find the Contigs.fasta file.
 Open it with wordpad (don't use notepad; it doesn't know how to wrap the text correctly for a linux text file).
 The contents like something like this:

 ```sh
 >contig-0 185 nucleotides